-The airport went though a large fire year ago and part of it is now newly done up and elegant.
+The airport went through a large fire year ago and part of it is now newly done up and elegant.

 Other parts are less impressive but overall it is a good airport and a reasonably easy one to navigate, if you ignore some glaring exceptions such as tricky accessibility of some parts and confusing signage when looking for the train station.

-Fiumicino is well equipped with restaurants, duty free, cafes and shops and even children areas (not great): you can read their full facilities here.
+Fiumicino is well equipped with restaurants, duty free, cafes and shops and even children areas.

 Car rental companies, currency exchange, tax refund and similar services are all available.